erperejildo/erperejildo/README.md

 # 💫 About Me:
 🔭 I'm currently working on Flutter Projects

-🤝 I'm looking for Flutter Developer roles
+🤝 I'm looking for Flutter or Angular/React Developer roles

 🌱 I'm currently exploring new technologies